msaimadhur/bootstrap-samples/README.md

 # Listing Items

-Display list of events similar to the layout using List Group component in Bootstrap.
+Display list of events using List Group component in Bootstrap.

-# Objectives
+# 2.1 Objectives

 · Demonstrate displaying a card with image, title and body